drmlazer11/drmlazer11.github.io/_posts/2015-12-11-My-First-Purchases.md

 <p style="margin-top:-.8rem;">6.
 Gifts for family and friends</p>
 <p style="margin-top:-.8rem;">7.
 Donate and save the rest</p>

 <p>I didn't put 7 to be a hardo.
 I've simply come to the realization that possessions are meaningless.
 Life is about giving and helping others.
-Spreading love and hope is <a href="https://www.youtube.com/watch?v=ylT16QB6Uig#t=0m28s">free99.</a></p>
+Spreading love and hope is free99.</p>